 Concurrent enrollment with ECH 102 required.
-Prerequisite: ECH 110 and 103 or 106.
+Prerequisites: ECH 110 and 103 or 106 & GPA of 2.3.
 Provides additional practical experience with children from five to eight years of age in an elementary school setting with an emphasis on increased involvement with children.
 Students develop lessons and materials and are expected to assume an active role in the teaching process by presenting their lessons and materials in the classroom.
 In addition to seminar/lecture hours, students complete 7 hours of fieldwork weekly for a total of 100 hours of fieldwork.
 Students must provide their own transportation to off-campus locations.